virt-manager/virt-manager/man/virt-install.rst

     influence firmware selection is available at
     https://libvirt.org/kbase/secureboot.html

-``--boot loader=/.../OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/.../OVMF_VARS.fd,loader_secure=no``
-    Specify that the virtual machine use the custom OVMF binary as boot firmware, mapped as a virtual flash chip.
-In addition, request that libvirt instantiate the VM-specific UEFI varstore from the custom "/.../OVMF_VARS.fd" varstore template.
-This setup is not recommended, and should only be used if --boot uefi doesn't know about your UEFI binaries.

 Use --boot=? to see a list of all available sub options.
 Complete details at